AllenInstitute/argschema/docs/user/intro.rst

 "sources" and "sinks" of parameters.

 For example, yaml is another perfectly reasonable choice for storing nested key values stores.
-`argschema.argschema_parser.ArgSchemaYamlParser` demonstrates just that functionality.
+:class:`argschema.argschema_parser.ArgSchemaYamlParser` demonstrates just that functionality.
 So now input_yaml and output_yaml can be specified instead.

 Furthermore, you can pass an ArgSchemaParser an :class:`argschema.sources.ArgSource` object which